martinheise/arduino-ui-components/README.md

 ### LED indicator

 An LED indicator controls the state of an LED connected to a digital output pin.
-Apart from basic on/off states this includes slow and fast blinking modes, and notification trigger: fast blinking that reverts to the original state after a defined time.
+Apart from basic on/off states this includes slow and fast blinking modes, a notification trigger (fast blinking that reverts to the original state after a defined time) and a single flash.

 ```
 // initialize with pin number